24 Sep Wanna Be An Entrepreneur? Just (Don’t) Do It!

-No one tells you about the sleepless nights of backbreaking work in finding product-market-fit nor the ungodly amount of pressure startup founders go through daily in turning their ideas into a product or service.
+No one tells you about the sleepless nights of backbreaking work in finding product-market-fit or the ungodly amount of pressure startup founders go through daily to turn their ideas into a product or service.
 The filtered media reports often miss the days when it seems like someone has a hammer at both sides of your head, the days when you have to go through the threshing floor.

 Not many people will read this article to this point.
 Making it this far means only one thing: this article is for you.
 To help you turn the impossible dream of creating your empire into an improbable, or perhaps inevitable concept, I have a few recommendations that might help you put in the pieces to weather the storm.

-There’s no denying the fact that at any age or social status, entrepreneurship is a precarious business.
+There’s no denying that entrepreneurship is a precarious business of any age or social status.
 It’s an adventure frot with risk, uncertainty, and chaos.
-Therefore, the day you decide to open up shop is the day you have to assume it’s’s now you and you alone.
-If you are expecting someone to do it for you, then perhaps, you should consider doing something else.
+Therefore, the day you decide to open up shop is the day you have to assume it’s now you and you alone.
+If you are expecting someone to do it for you, you should consider doing something else.
 Why?
 Even the people who could help you may choose to ignore you.
 You’re the last man on the line, so it’s up to you to put the puzzles of this journey together.
 Don’t expect anyone to give you something; you have to earn your place.

 Hence, I strongly recommend that you avoid the overwhelming temptation to “just do it” and create some level of management, process, and discipline around your work.
 Because quite frankly, if you don’t, you will burn out.
 You will lose focus.

-In his book, Disciplined Entrepreneurship: 24 Steps to A Successful Startup, Bill Aulet stated that the single necessary and sufficient condition for a business is a paying customer.
+In his book, Disciplined Entrepreneurship: 24 Steps to A Successful Startup, Bill Aulet stated that the single necessary and sufficient condition for a business is paying customers.
 Therefore, if you’re building a business, you must ensure that you’re making money.

 But to make money, firstly, you have to solve a problem that you can monetize.
 As Eric Ries stressed in his book, The Lean Startup, you need to see the problem from the eyes of your target market.
-The market always wins; no matter how fancy your technology or service looks, if it does not solve an actual problem, people won’t care about it.
+The market always wins; no matter how fancy your technology or service looks, people won’t care about it if it does not solve an actual problem.

 Also, if you have to offer your delivery at no cost, ensure you’re getting useful data in return or find a way to pass the cost to someone else.
 Whether your business is a charity or for-profit, have sustainability at the back of your mind from day one.

-Furthermore, understand that even though you created a highly necessary solution to a problem, the cynical majority will not pay attention.
+Furthermore, even though you created a highly necessary solution to a problem, the cynical majority will not pay attention to it.
 People will only care when you give them a reason to care.
-And so, you must get over your inhibition and promote yourself, and your work like it’s’s your last job.
+And so, you must get over your inhibition and promote yourself and your work like it’s your last job.
 If there’s any insight you’d ever get from this article, if there’s any lesson I’ve ever learned in my entrepreneurial journey, it is the fact that you are the PR girl or boy of your brand.
 No one will tell your story better than you will.
 Understand marketing and master it.
 In the words of Benjamin P Hardy, marketing is nothing more than applied psychology.
-It’s’s about connecting with people, persuading them, and helping them.
+It’s about connecting with people, persuading them, and helping them.

 Entrepreneurs are often reluctant to ask for support and, for the most part, due to ego and low self-esteem.
 No one is good at everything.
-If you don’t ask for help in dealing with the social stress and challenges of the digital world, you will get into deep trouble.
+If you don’t ask for help dealing with the digital world’s social stress and challenges, you will get into deep trouble.